 - Sense-aware (semantic) change analysis

-- Sociocultural influences on language change
+- Quantification of sociocultural influences on language change

 We accept three types of submissions, long papers, short papers and abstracts, following the ACL2021 style, and the ACL submission policy.